nerves-project/nerves/guides/introduction/getting-started.md

 MIX_TARGET=rpi0_2 mix firmware
 ```

 Since we already have Nerves running on the target which is connected with a USB cable, we can upload our new firmware over the network.
-We don't need to run `firmware.burn` anymore.
+We don't need to run `mix burn` anymore.

 ```bash
 MIX_TARGET=rpi0_2 mix upload